 For the chili:

-4 16-oz cans navy beans, drained (set aside one can for puréeing)
+4 16-ounce cans navy beans, drained (set aside one can for puréeing)

-6 c chicken broth (include broth saved from cooking chicken breasts)
+6 cups chicken broth (include broth saved from cooking chicken breasts)

 2 cloves garlic, minced